Kim Kardashian thought trip to India would be like fictional city featured in Aladdin

 Kim described the setting of the street vendors as “mayhem.”

-Online, viewers were appalled by Kim’s unrealistic expectations for what her time in India would look like, especially because the Disney picture in her head wasn’t even geographically accurate.
+Online, viewers were appalled by Kim’s unrealistic expectations for what her time in India would look like, especially because the Disney picture is trying to depict an entirely different culture.

 One commenter wrote: “Agrabah and Aladdin isn’t even based in India, it’s supposed to be the Middle East and is a fictionalized portrayal of Middle Eastern culture (or at least an attempt).
 They should have tried the Grand Bazaar in Istanbul.”